 • no ‘L’ shape and no quadrant stay – four passes, screw in place, job done.
 No other box hinge is as easy to fit.

-• all British made – beautifully machined and finished in the West Midlands
+• all British made – beautifully machined and finished in West Bromwich in the British West Midlands

 • available in polished brass, rhodium plated and gold-plated

 • the ends of the leaves can easily be squared off for those who prefer a more traditional look …